Last updated on April 11, 2025

 4. Click Add to Queue.

-5. DxO PureRAW switches back to the Lightbox with a progress bar displayed at the bottom of the screen.
+5. DxO PureRAW switches back to the Lightbox with “In pause” displayed at the bottom of the screen.
 Queued thumbnails are indicated by a Waiting for processing icon, but processing is paused so you can add another batch of images.
 You can have a look to the queue by clicking the Show Queue button, in the bottom left corner.

-8. Repeat steps 2 to 5 for each batch of images you want to process.
+7. Repeat steps 2 to 6 for each batch of images you want to process, and so on.

 Important